Jibyjib/Jibyjib.github.io/somephysomemath/content/bookcase.md

 So far I have read the first three chapters of this book.
 I have had some introduction to the subject before, but this has definitely helped me build some extra intuition.
 I have found a lot of the tie-ins to physics to be very nice.
 A lot of times books will low ball the physics knowledge, but I have found this book to use examples that are a step-up from other texts.

+# Non-Textbooks

+## Biographies

+### Graham Farmelo - The Strangest Man: The Hidden Life of Paul Dirac, Mystic of the Atom

+I read this book in high school, and it was my first introduction to upper level physics.
+I thought it was well written, and plan to reread it some time in my graduate career.

+### Albert and Joan Baez - A Year in Baghdad

+This book follows the life of the Baez family, where the father Albert is physicist on a UNESCO mission to teach physics in Baghdad for a year.
+I read this book with my father, and we both enjoyed it.
+It was written in a way, that my father who is not in physics, or STEM for that matter, was able to enjoy the narrative.